Dorole/Tetris/README.md

 * speed up the fall: S / down arrow
 * rotate: space

 Each cleared line = 10 points.
 In case the next block can't fit on the board, the game is over.
+Speed increases after every 10th cleared line.

 TO DO [2023-08-24]:<br>
 * music and audio